sharadg/containers_basics/README.md

     64 bytes from 10.240.0.2: icmp_seq=3 ttl=64 time=0.075 ms
     ```

-    But, you would not be able to ping one container from another container.
-In order to make that work, setup `iptables` forwarding rules from the parent shell
+    And, you would also be able to ping one container from another container.
+In case that doesn't work, setup `iptables` forwarding rules from the parent shell

     ```
     # in parent shell